RynAgain/SQLmonkey/README.md

-# SQLmonkey - Snowflake SQL Syntax Explorer
+# SQLmonkey - Snowflake SQL Explorer

-SQLmonkey is a lightweight tool designed to help developers explore and understand Snowflake SQL syntax through a user-friendly overlay.
-This project provides a quick reference for common SQL operations with detailed examples and interactive search functionality.
+SQLmonkey is a lightweight tool designed to help developers explore and understand Snowflake SQL syntax through an interactive overlay.
+This tool offers an intuitive reference for common SQL operations, vocabulary, code snippets, and various customizable settings—all in one place.

 ## Overview

-The Snowflake SQL Syntax Explorer overlay presents a range of SQL commands and functions, including:
+The Snowflake SQL Explorer overlay is built as a single-page UI that appears on demand.
+It provides multiple tabs for:
-- **Data Querying**: SELECT, INSERT, UPDATE, DELETE.
-- **Data Definition**: CREATE TABLE, ALTER TABLE, DROP TABLE.
-- **Advanced Operations**: MERGE, COPY INTO.
-- **Analytical Functions**: RANK, and date manipulation functions.

-The overlay can be toggled on demand, allowing you to reference syntax examples as you work on your queries.
+- **Syntax**: Detailed examples of SQL commands, including CASE WHEN statements.
+- **Vocabulary**: Definitions of common SQL terms.
+- **Snippets**: A simple system for storing and managing your own code snippets.
+- **Settings**: Options for customizing the overlay appearance (e.g., theme toggling). _(This tab always appears last.)_

 ## Features

-- **Interactive Overlay**: Display syntax examples in a full-screen overlay.
-- **Search Functionality**: Filter syntax entries in real-time to quickly locate the example you need.
-- **Organized Layout**: Each SQL command is structured into dedicated sections for clarity.
+- **Interactive Overlay**: Toggle the overlay using a draggable toolbar button that stays where you position it (its location is saved in local storage).
+- **Clearable Search Functionality**: Quickly filter content within any tab with a search box equipped with a “Clear” button to reset the filter.
+- **Syntax Highlighting**: SQL examples are automatically highlighted using Highlight.js for improved code readability.
+- **CASE WHEN Support**: Examples now include CASE WHEN statements to help illustrate conditional logic in SQL.
+- **Tab Organization**: Intuitive tab navigation with tabs for Syntax, Vocabulary, Snippets, and Settings.
+- **Snippets Management**: Save custom code snippets into local storage and easily retrieve them later.
-- **Customizable**: Easily extend or modify the syntax examples and styles to suit your needs.
+- **Customizable Settings**: Toggle between Dark and Light themes to suit your environment.
-- **Future Enhancements**: Plans to include syntax highlighting, theme customization, and persistent preferences.

 ## Installation

 1. Clone or download the project repository.
 2. Open the project in your favorite code editor.
-3. Make sure you are in the directory `c:/Source/SQLmonkey`.
+3. Ensure you are in the `github` directory.
-4. Use the provided HTML/JavaScript integration to include the overlay in your working environment.
+4. Integrate the overlay by including the provided userscripts:
+   - **MainScriptSQLSyn.js**
+   - **toolbarButton.js**
+   - **overlay.js**

 ## Usage

-- **Toggle the Overlay**: Call the `toggleOverlay()` function to open or close the syntax explorer.
+- **Toggle the Overlay**: Click the draggable toolbar button labeled "SQL Syntax" to open or close the overlay.
+- **Drag the Toolbar Button**: Click and drag the button by its hamburger icon (the drag handle) to reposition it.
+Its position saves automatically.
-- **Search Syntax**: Use the search input at the top of the overlay to filter syntax examples by keyword.
+- **Search & Clear Search**: Use the search input at the top of the overlay to filter content.
+Click the “Clear” button to immediately reset the search.
-- **Extend Examples**: Modify the `overlay.js` file to add new SQL syntax examples or update existing ones.

-## Customization

-- **Adding New Syntax**: Edit `overlay.js` to include additional SQL commands or adjust existing examples.
-- **Styling**: The overlay's design is defined with inline CSS in the JavaScript.
-Adjust color schemes, fonts, and spacing as needed.
-- **Integration**: Easily integrate this tool into your development environment to quick-reference SQL syntax while coding.
+- **Switch Tabs**: Use the tab navigation to switch between SQL syntax examples (including a new CASE WHEN example), vocabulary definitions, code snippets, and settings.
+- **Add Snippets**: In the Snippets tab, enter a snippet title and code, then click "Add Snippet" to save your snippet in local storage.
+- **Customize Appearance**: In the Settings tab, select a theme (Dark or Light) and click "Apply Theme" to update the overlay's appearance.

 ## Future Enhancements

-- **Syntax Highlighting**: Integrate libraries like Highlight.js for improved code readability.
-- **Theme Support**: Add support for different visual themes and user customization.
-- **Local Storage**: Implement features to remember user preferences, such as the last used search filter.
-- **Extended Documentation**: More comprehensive guides and examples to further assist with Snowflake SQL usage.
+Future updates may include:
+- Improved accessibility with enhanced keyboard navigation.
+- Additional customization options such as font size adjustments and extra themes.
+- Options to export or print SQL examples or snippets.
+- Integration with more advanced snippet management libraries.

+## Contributing

+Contributions are welcome!
+Feel free to fork the repository and submit pull requests for additional features, bug fixes, or improvements.

 ## License

-MIT License
+This project is licensed under the MIT License.

 ---

-Enjoy using SQLmonkey, and feel free to contribute improvements or new syntax examples!
+Enjoy using SQLmonkey!
+For any questions or suggestions, please contribute or open an issue.